Primary Election

 Roy Cooper has issued multiple executive orders and state initiatives setting near- and long-term greenhouse gas reduction targets, established goals for large-scale offshore wind development, and directed state agencies to transition toward a clean energy economy while promoting clean energy job growth and federal funding for related projects.

-Endorsers of Roy Cooper for North Carolina Republican Senate nominee?
+Endorsers of Roy Cooper for North Carolina Democratic Senate nominee?

 Public figure